kathahorn/kathahorn/README.md

 ## Straightforward and flexible

 I am Katharina Horn, a German :de: freelance designer :woman_artist: and developer :woman_technologist: born in Kazakhstan :kazakhstan:.
-Combining creativity and technology, I create holistic visual solutions for digital and print.
+Combining creativity and technology, I create holistic visual solutions for the web.

 ## Expertise